eabglobal/juniper/README.rst

       image: lambci/lambda:build-python3.7
       requirements: ./src/requirements/base.txt

-With the artifact you can use the `layers aws cli`_ to upload it to AWS.
-If you are using a SAM template make sure you use the `AWS::Serverless::LayerVersion`.
+Juniper builds the artifact for you, you can either use the `layers aws cli`_ to upload it to AWS or you can use a SAM template definition.
+When declaring your layer in the SAM template, make sure you use the `AWS::Serverless::LayerVersion` resource.

-To see an example on how to package lambda functions as well as layers, juni includes a layers example in the codebase called fondolayers.
+To see an example on how to package lambda functions as well as layers, juniper includes a layers example in the codebase called fondolayers.

 _`layers aws cli`: https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html#configuration-layers-manage